George Stanley: Retirement and after

 George Stanley retired from teaching in 1975, but remained active in public life.
-From 1981 to 1987, he was Lieutenant-Governor of New Brunswick, a post in which he served with great distinction.
+From 1981 to 1987, he was Lieutenant-Governor of New Brunswick.
 While Lieutenant-Governor, Stanley continued to act as General Editor of The Collected Writings of Louis Riel in five volumes, which appeared in 1985 after seven years of work by five Canadian scholars; this project was published ahead of schedule and under budget.
 Well into his nineties, Stanley continued to research, write, read manuscripts, review books, give interviews and talks, encourage young scholars, and maintain an active interest in the militia, cadets, St. John Ambulance, and SEVEC.
 He answered a steady flow of letters from school children asking about the Canadian flag.
 He never missed an opportunity to promote Canadian citizenship and love of country.
 In 1998, he donated his book collection to the Special Collections of the MacKimmie Library at the University of Calgary; his personal papers are now also deposited there.
 Stanley died in 2002 and was buried with full military honours in Sackville, New Brunswick.